cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 -------------------------
 When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the :ref:`Cask Hydrator <cdap-apps-cask-hydrator>`.
-Each property of a plugin is represented, by default, as a textbox input field in the user interface of a widget.
+Each property of a plugin is represented, by default, as a textbox in the user interface.

-A plugin can include a configuration JSON file that specifies the particular widgets and sets of attributes used to display the plugin properties in the CDAP UI.
+To customize the plugin display, a plugin can include a configuration JSON file that specifies the particular widgets and sets of widget attributes used to display the plugin properties in the CDAP UI.

 The configuration JSON is composed of two lists: